Hunton Andrews Kurth LLP - The Inside View

 Acceptances: undisclosed

 Summer associates “are active members of legal teams working on important projects and attending client conferences, depositions, trials, hearings and closings.”
 The matters they’re staffed on reflect the interests of each summer associate, and some offices do practice group rotations.
 Summers get matched to mentors and attend a “wide variety of social events to allow our summers to get to know our lawyers on a more personal basis.”
 There are also trainings, guidance on judicial clerkships and pro bono opportunities.
 The firm strives to recruit the “brightest and best summer associates — most of whom, we are happy to report, return as junior associates after graduation.”
-Summers are given an offer for a specific team and practice group based on their interests and team hiring needs.
-“One of our partners penned five 'Tips for Having a Successful Summer' which are posted on our intranet’s summer associate orientation page.”
+At the conclusion of the summer program, 2L summers who receive offers to join as entry-level associates receive an offer for a specific team and practice group based on their interests and team hiring needs “One of our partners penned five 'Tips for Having a Successful Summer' which are posted on our intranet’s summer associate orientation page.”
 How very helpful!
 The five tips are:

 1) Be diligent – do your very best work